-When assets approach the end of their service life, the options for oil and gas asset decommissioning or lifetime extension should be properly and strongly considered.
+When assets, either onshore or offshore, approach the end of their service life, the options for oil and gas asset decommissioning or lifetime extension should be properly and strongly considered.
 This often involves the performance of a variety of risk, technical hazard, economic and environmental assessments to determine the path that best meets the ultimate goals and objectives of the Operator.

 When Cessation of Production (CoP) is reached, there are two major considerations that must be made, which includes:

 - Mothballing the plant until decommissioning operations can commence